Healthy Snack Ideas

 3. Hummus

 Sorry, avocados, but hummus might give you a run for your money in the dipping department.
 "Many people love to dip their chips or celery sticks into a beautiful bowl of guacamole," Carr says.
 "If avocados are a no-go, then hummus is the perfect swap for that creamy, satiating, and tasty treat.
-Plus, it gives you a nice dose of a clean protein."
-When choosing a store-bought variety, she recommends avoiding options that contain canola oil.
+Plus, it gives you a nice dose of a plant-based protein."

 How to use it: Dip your veggies in it, smear it onto toast, or use it in your sandwiches in place of avocado slices, says Carr.
-Or, check out these alternative hummus recipes (made without chickpeas).
+Or, check out these alternative hummus recipes (made without chickpeas, nor avocado).

 4. Bananas

-Thanks to banana's texture, it's the perfect substitute for creamy avocado.
+Thanks to banana's texture, it's the perfect fruit-filled substitute for creamy avocado.
 "Like avocados, bananas offer smoothies a smooth texture and consistency.
 And they even deliver a perfect dash of added sweetness," Carr says.
+Plus, looking for a snack to help you unwind?
+Bananas for sleep are the way to go, thanks to their high potassium and magnesium content.

-How to use them: Put it in your smoothie, add them into your oatmeal, or turn them into nice cream.
+How to use them: Put it in your smoothie paired with some of your other favorite high-protein fruits, add them into your oatmeal, or turn them into nice cream.

 5. Chia seeds